 Managing feelings during the coronavirus outbreak

-Things are very different at the moment, we are being told to stay at home and keep away from other people (as much as possible) to help protect ourselves and others.
+Things have been very different over the past few years, with various lockdowns/ restrictions and things we have to do to help protect ourselves and others.
 So it’s completely normal to feel sad, confused and worried about the impact on our own and families mental health.

 Factors that have a huge impact on how we feel